Being a foster parent is a rewarding and challenging experience, and it gives you the opportunity to have a positive impact on your community.

 Keep the lines of communication open.

-Be flexible and lower your expectations.
+Be flexible with your expectations.

 Take care of yourself.

-Establish yourself as a parent.
+Establish yourself as a caregiver.

 Although you want to be flexible, it’s important that you demonstrate that you are the caregiver in charge and that you are there to keep them safe.
 If you have siblings placed in your home, often the older one has been acting as a caregiver for the younger one(s).
 By letting them know that you are there to keep them safe, provide food, enforce rules, etc., you can allow the older sibling to relax and just be a kid, knowing that their younger siblings are taken care of.

 Again, do not expect this to happen immediately.
 The children in your home need to know that they can trust you to do what you say, and that just takes time.
 If you can be consistent, fair, flexible and transparent about your expectations, trust can begin to be established.